-There a plenty of ways for you to get involved with the School and to meet other research students and staff.
+There are plenty of ways for you to get involved with the School and to meet other research students and staff.

-Every Tuesday at 1.10pm there is a cookie break.
+Every Tuesday there is a cookie break.
 Cookie breaks are designed to encourage research students to talk to one another, sharing ideas, recent news and biscuits.
 Attending cookie breaks is a great way to get to know other people within the school as well as a good place to ask for ideas or advice from other research students - or to simply take a break.
 If you would like more information, or would like to host a cookie break, visit the cookie break webpage.

 The School and the Staff Research Students Consultative Committee (SRSCC) arrange various social events within the school for research students and staff.
 In recent years, these have included a welcome event for new students in the Autumn Term (in the past we've been bowling, to restaurants and on a boat trip around Birmingham's canals), an end-of-term Christmas party and a barbecue at the end of the summer term.
 Keep an eye out for emails about social events and contact your SRSCC representative if you have any suggestions or would like to organise a new social event.

 The School hosts many talks and seminars, particularly during term time.
 This includes both department-wide seminars and series of talks associated with the various research groups.
 See here for details.